This post contains affiliate links, for more information please read our disclaimer on affiliate links.

 Tom’s list is similar, but with a couple additional pairs of shorts/pants in place of the dresses.

-I also made sure to under-pack clothing because I’m sure there will be clothing essentials for traveling Asia that I haven’t even thought of, and I want to be sure I have room to add those to my wardrobe.
+I also made sure to under-pack clothing because I knew there would be clothing essentials for traveling Asia that I could buy on our trip, and I wanted to leave room to add those to my wardrobe.

 The Best Shoes for Backpacking Asia

-Tom will be bringing New Balance men’s trail runners.
+Tom brought New Balance men’s trail runners.
 Tom loves New Balance because they provide solid support on paved roads.

-We plan to go hiking in Southeast Asia, so trail runners are an awesome choice because they are comfortable on hiking trails, AND on paved roads.
+We went hiking in a few different places in Southeast Asia, so trail runners were an awesome choice because they are comfortable on hiking trails, AND on paved roads.

 UPDATE: One item that we SO wished we had in Southeast Asia was water shoes!
 The beaches are often rocky, and having water shoes would have allowed us to swim anywhere we wanted!
 To find the perfect pair of water shoes check out this Divein article for water shoes!